benfante/FrontendToolsExample/README.md

 ## Building

-This project builds with [Maven](http://apache.maven.org).
+This project builds with [Maven 3](http://apache.maven.org).
 You do not need to install Maven to build the project, as Maven can install itself through the [Maven wrapper plugin](https://github.com/rimerosolutions/maven-wrapper).
 To build, run this in the checkout main directory:

 ```sh
 ./mvnw clean install